Premiership of Doug Ford: Healthcare

 Ontario Health Minister Christine Elliot tabled the controversial Bill 74: The People's Health Care Act.
 Its first reading was on February 26, 2019 and it received Royal Assent on April 18, 2019.

 In spite of 2018 election promises that "not a single person will lose their job" under his PC government, Ontario Health Minister Christine Elliot office announced in June 2019 that 416 workers would be laid off, as 20 health agencies, including 14 local health integration networks (LHINs), Cancer Care Ontario, eHealth Ontario were merged into one new super-agency called Ontario Health.
 With the merger "another 409 vacant positions will be eliminated."
 These changes are estimated to save "$350 million a year by 2021-22".
 A CBC News report said that the average wait times in Ontario hospitals set a new June record of an average of 16.3 hours waiting in emergency rooms in 2019, compared to 14.4 hours in June 2018, based on Health Quality Ontario data.
 More restructuring was announced by the Health ministry in September and no more job losses are anticipated.

+On November 18, 2024, Ford's government tabled a bill to ban supervised injection sites from operating within 200 meters of a school or child-care centre.
+The bill would also require municipalities get approval from the provincial health minister and federal government before launching new facilities.
+In a news conference for the bill, Health Minister Sylvia Jones stated, "I want to be very clear, there will be no further safe injection sites in the province of Ontario under our government."